lakshmankumar12/general_reading_notes/kubernetes.md

     * pause(updates) and resume use-cases.
 * daemonset controller
     * ensures all nodes run a specific pod
-* job controller
-    * like cron-job.
-Run one process to completion
 * Services
     * Allow connectivity between one set of deployments with another in a seamless way by anchoring the IP to use.